Dhii/module-interface/README.md

 - [`ModuleInterface`][] - The interface for a module.
 A module is an object that represents an application fragment.
 Modules are prepared using `setup()`, which returns a `ServiceProviderInterface` instance that the application may consume, and invoked using `run()`.

 ### Requirements
-- PHP: <= 7.0 | < 7.4
+- PHP: 7.1 and up, until 8.

-    Officially supports at least up to php 7.3.x.
-Should be compatible with PHP 7.x.
+    Officially supports at least up to php 7.4.x.

 [Dhii]: https://github.com/Dhii/dhii